-Advanced work in printmaking, drawing, photography, ceramics, sculpture, interdisciplinary studio or painting.
-Repeatable to a maximum of 6 hours.
-Prerequisite: Graduate standing or completion of corresponding senior-level course.
+Advanced work in printmaking, drawing, photography, ceramics, sculpture, intermedia, or painting.
+Prerequisites: graduate standing or completion of corresponding senior-level course.

 ART 600 - Photography Studio

 Analytical and conceptual evaluation of individual style and content emphasizing technical, creative, and digital competencies on a professional level.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.
+Repeatable to a maximum of 30 hours.

 ART 620 - Printmaking Studio

 Technical and conceptual development with intaglio, relief, and planographic printing.
 Etching, engraving, wood, paper, and plastic relief printing, serigraphy and lithography.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.

 ART 630 - Ceramics Studio

-Techniques and material used in stoneware earthenware and porcelain production.
+Techniques and materials used in stoneware, earthenware, and porcelain.
 Emphasis on creative development and technical competence.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.

 ART 640 - Sculpture Studio

-Technical and conceptual information about wood and stone carving and construction, welding and metal fabrication, foundry practice, emphasizing individual development.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+Technical and conceptual information about wood and stone carving and construction, welding and metals fabrication, non-ferrous foundry practice, and plastics lamination, emphasizing individual development.
+3-6 hours per semester.

 ART 660 - Interdisciplinary Art Studio

-Advanced work in more than one concentration.
+Advanced work in more than one area of concentration.
 May include two- or three-dimensional media; may incorporate installation work, performance, construction, and creative expression with interrelated forms of fine arts and design.
-Repeatable to maximum of 9 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.
+Repeatable to a maximum of 30 hours.

 ART 670 - Painting Studio

-Advanced painting in the medium and direction of the student's choice.
+Advanced painting in the medium and direction of the student’s choice.
 Emphasis on creative development and technical competence.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.

 ART 680 - Special Problems